jakriz/derrick/README.md

 That's all.
 Every time you build, Derrick will give you an up-to-date implementation of your interface by downloading the code from your docs, as long as the docs are accessible on the internet of course.

 You can add as many methods to your interface and create as many interfaces as you like.
 You can also pass in parameters, like we passed in the `MathWizard` object in the sample, or leave them out.

+## Run the Included Example

+The included example tests this very tutorial.
+The code is taken from the two code samples, `MathWizard.add()` and adding an element to a list.

+To run the example:

+1. Clone the repo
+2. Run the example project `./gradlew example:run` or the example tests `./gradlew example:test`

 ## Annotations and Options
 This section describes the annotations you have to use.